alpeykov/selenium-nunit/README.md

 ## Setup
 git clone https://github.com/alpeykov/selenium-nunit
 - Open Foody.csproj
-- Build the projcet
+- Build the project
 - Run the tests

 **Notes:**
 - Test #5 passes, BUT there is a BUG.
-Edit functionality creates new item, instead of editing the last created one
+Edit functionality creates new item, instead of editing the last created one.

 **Methods:**
 - **Setup**: Initializes the WebDriver, logs in with a predefined user, and sets up the test environment.

 - **GenerateRandomString(int length)**: Generates a random alphanumeric string of specified length.
-Useful for creating unique test data.

 - **Find**: Provides utility functions to find a single element by different selectors (ID, Name, CSS, XPath, etc.).
   - Example usage: `Find.Id("element-id")`